 Though she’s already ticked off a number of projects on her to do list, I don’t think there will ever be an end to it, as she is determined to see as much of the world as possible in her lifetime, and will always be drawn to destinations where she can help an animal cause over anywhere else.

-Hannah - Travel Consultant
+Emma - Travel Consultant

 Leanne - Content Marketing & Social Media Assistant

 Adding to the team in 2016, Leanne joined us off the back of a trip to both Japan and Hong Kong, where she was lucky enough to meet the wild monkeys that inhabit the 10 Thousand Buddhas Monastery.
 An avid traveller, Leanne has seen just about every country in Europe and plans to expand on her adventures further afield too, with our Great Orangutan and Pygmy Elephant Project in Malaysia being her dream trip.